bfeif/personal-website/content/posts/geographical-indexing-explained.md

 Geospatial indexing, or Geocoding, is the process of indexing latitude-longitude pairs to small subdivisions of geographical space, and it is a technique that we data scientists often find ourselves using when faced with geospatial data.

-Though the first popular geospatial indexing technique [Geohash](https://en.wikipedia.org/wiki/Geohash) was invented as recently as 2008, indexing latitude-longitude pairs to manageable subdidivisions of space is hardly a new concept.
+Though the first popular geospatial indexing technique "Geohash" was invented as recently as 2008, indexing latitude-longitude pairs to manageable subdidivisions of space is hardly a new concept.
 Governments have been breaking up their land into states, provinces, counties, and postal codes for centuries for all sorts of applications, such as taking censuses and aggregating votes for elections.

 Rather than using the manual techniques used by governments, we data scientists use modern computational techniques to execute such spatial subdividing, and we do so for our own purposes: analytics, feature-engineering, granular AB testing by geographic subdivision, indexing geospatial databases, and more.